Leaderboard

 9 points

-A bit of a late update I had seen a full set of XYZ adjustable suspension to suit a Mitsubishi Cedia on Trademe.
+5. A bit of a late update I had seen a full set of XYZ adjustable suspension to suit a Mitsubishi Cedia on Trademe.
 They were only $100 so I thought id chuck a hundy on em and if I won them ill install them on the Mrs car (Cedia wagon) A week rolls past and I won them for $100.
 So I pick them up and bring them to work and then I started getting Ideas.
 "I wonder how hard it would be to put the fronts in the Mirage?"
 I pulled a strut out of the Mirage and put one of the adjustable fronts in its place.
 I was blown away by the fact that the lower perch bolt holes were exactly the right spacing.
 The only difference was that the gap was 4mm wider and the XYZ use a 14mm bolt whereas the standard Mirage uses a 12mm bolt.
 I could have drilled out the 12mm hole to 14mm but I wanted to be able to revert back to standard suspension if needed.
 So I got a length of 2mm flat bar and cut 4 bits into shape.
 I also had some spacers made.
 14mm OD and 12mm ID For the top of the adjustables I had some new camber plates made to suit These are the original camber plates on the XYZ And the new plates fitted So all that was left to do is bolt it all in the Mirage For the rear suspension I went with the 1 way adjustables I havent got a decent photo of how it sits at the moment but I am super happy with the ride height now.
 The front springs are a tad stiff so will look out for some softer springs.
 I have been using this car daily and I love it.
 It also appears that maori fullas like it too.
 Its a daily occurrence for some to yell "Chur bro" at me which is cool with me.
-Will upload a pic later4 points
+Will upload a pic later

 4 points

-After much fluffing about i discovered a multitude of things wrong with the car.
+8. After much fluffing about i discovered a multitude of things wrong with the car.
 Every wheel was hand tight.
 Keep in mind i towed it from Ohaupo to Hamilton Struts were loose.
 Hence the clunking noise Front indicators now work because i put the relay where it shouldve been.
 I have high beam on the left light but not the right and have no wiring for the "gti double light" grill.
 Was told to hook them up as just fogs or high beam.
 Sorted a few nitty gritty bits here and there, eg window wiper motor is replaced.
 NUmber plate mounts are being soaked at the moment in cocacola.
-Cbf doing seats so i think greg should do them and ill buy him a pie.3 points
+Cbf doing seats so i think greg should do them and ill buy him a pie.

 3 points

-So, i just wrote a massive yarn about this then my computer had a meltdown so heres a summery.
+12. So, i just wrote a massive yarn about this then my computer had a meltdown so heres a summery.
 I brought this off guypie while i was in hamilton for work.
 I did skids then pulled it apart.
 It is currently at the powdercoaters. plans are, wide wheels, exhaust, slam, take the loom out, eventually drop a 125cc in it, then ride it.
 Pics..
-How i got it: How i want it to look:2 points
+How i got it: How i want it to look:

 2 points